-- 1. A transferring graduate student whose cumulative grade-point average is less than a 3.0 on a 4.0 scale. - Students whose grade-point average the last half of undergraduate work is less than a 3.0 but has a minimum grade-point average of 2.5 on a 4.0 scale.
+- 1. A transferring graduate student whose cumulative grade-point average is less than a 3.0. - 2.
+Students whose grade-point average the last half of undergraduate work is less than a 3.0 but has a minimum grade-point average of 2.5.